cgwire/kitsu/docs/nft/README.md

 You can also link the **metadata column** to one or several **departments**.

 ::: tip
-If you link a metadata column to a department, the artists/supervisors will see it on their to-do page and department-filtered view.
+Link a metadata column to a department.
+The artists/supervisors will see it on their to-do page and in the department-filtered view.

 You can link the metadata column to one or more departments.
 Click on the department from the list and then click on **add** to be effective.

-Here VFX column is linked to two departements.
+Here, the VFX column is linked to two departments.

 ![Department metadata column filtered view](../img/getting-started/department_filtered_view_column.png)

 :::

 ::: details Edit meta column
-On the global page of the asset or the NFT Collection, click on the arrow on the direct right of your metadata column, and click on **Edit**.
+On the asset's global page or the NFT Collection's global page, click on the arrow to the right of your metadata column and click on **Edit**.

 ![Metadata column Edit](../img/getting-started/custom_column_edit.png)
 :::

-Back on the global spreadsheets page, you can fill in this information directly on the global page.
+You can fill in this information directly on the global spreadsheets page.
 The cases are editable.

 ![Metadata Column detail](../img/getting-started/custom_column_list_edit.png)

 ::: tip
-You can batch modify the metadata column by selecting on the left several entities, and then modify your metadata column.
+You can batch-modify the metadata column by selecting several entities on the left and then modifying your metadata column.
 :::

 ::: details Edit by hand